robsmith155/free-machine-learning-education/README.md

 | [MLU Explain](https://mlu-explain.github.io/) | Amazon | 🟢 | Visual explanations of core machine learning concepts such as the bias-variance tradeoff, decision trees and cross-validation. | | [🌐](https://mlu-explain.github.io/) |

 ## Core: Deep Learning
+Deep Learning is a subset of machine learning that focuses on algorithms inspired by the structure and function of the brain called artificial neural networks.
+Here are the key learning outcomes for studying the fundamentals of deep learning:

+- Understand the concept of artificial neural networks: Learn about the structure of neural networks, including concepts such as neurons, layers, weights, biases, and activation functions.
+- Learn about different types of neural networks: This includes feedforward neural networks, convolutional neural networks (CNNs), recurrent neural networks (RNNs), Long Short-Term Memory (LSTM) networks and Transformers.
+- Understand the process of training neural networks: Learn about forward propagation, cost functions, backpropagation, and gradient descent.
+- Learn about optimization algorithms: Understand different optimization techniques used in training neural networks, such as Stochastic Gradient Descent (SGD), RMSprop, Adam, and learning rate scheduling.
+- Understand the concept of overfitting and underfitting in the context of deep learning: Learn about techniques to prevent overfitting, such as dropout, early stopping, and regularization.
+- Learn about handling sequential data: Understand how RNNs, LSTMs, and GRUs are used to handle time-series data or any data where sequence matters.
+- Understand the basics of Convolutional Neural Networks: Learn how CNNs are used for image classification, object detection, and other computer vision tasks.
+- Learn about transfer learning: Understand how pre-trained models can be used to improve performance, especially when data is limited

 | Title | Provider | Level |Description | Latest release | Resources |
 | --- | --- | --- | --- | --- | --- |